Can fleas live on a leather sofa?

 The first thing you should do when you have a flea infestation is to treat your pet first; otherwise, the fleas will just keep coming back.

-Treat your pet with an anti-flea treatment that is effective against adult fleas as well as eggs and larvae.
 Consider doing this regularly to destroy existing flea infestations in your home and make it less likely that the fleas will end up on your sofa.

 2. Vacuum the sofa